Sales enablement gives sales teams the content, tools and processes they need to close deals faster and more consistently.

 One-pager | Quickly explains your product or service, key benefits and use cases.
 Example: A SaaS company creates a one-pager outlining integrations and time-saving features for mid-funnel buyers comparing options. |

 Case study | Builds trust by showing real customer success stories.
-Example: An IT services firm shares a case study about helping a hospital cut system downtime by 40%, giving reps proof points during sales calls. |
+Example: An IT services firm shares a case study about helping a hospital reduce system downtime by 40%, providing reps with proof points during sales calls. |

 Demo video | Lets buyers see the product in action, even before a live demo.
 Example: A manufacturing company sends a three-minute demo video to prospects who want a quick look before booking a call. |